 Choose tasks that are appropriate to your child’s developmental level.
-Starter tasks might include washing fruit, cutting soft vegetables with plastic knives or spreading butter on toast.
+Starter tasks might include washing fruit, cutting soft vegetables with plastic knives or spreading butter on toast (and work surfaces!).

 Move on later to more complex tasks requiring greater motor skills, concentration and focus such as using a peeler, chopping with sharper knives or boiling a kettle.

-Having children help in the kitchen provides a natural opportunity for education on a number of topics.
+Having children help make simple meals in the kitchen provides a natural opportunity for learning on a range of topics.